psnegi/muse/README.md

 - [Scale: The Universal Laws of Life, Growth, and Death in Organisms, Cities, and Companies](https://a.co/d/gOUbopw)

 - [Mises Institute Books](https://mises.org/library/books)
+## Dystopian related
+### By Franz Kafka:
+• The Trial: Lex discusses this novel in detail, noting that the main character is arrested for an unspecified crime and navigates a labyrinthine legal system where the trial becomes a "permanent condition".
+• The Castle: Lex describes this work as having a similar description to The Trial regarding the "absurd inaccessibility of those in authority" and "nightmarish bureaucracy".
+• Metamorphosis: Lex quotes the famous opening lines of this work, where the character Gregor Samsa wakes up transformed into a gigantic insect.
+• In the Penal Colony.
+• Hunger Artist: Lex notes this story is relevant to the modern-day "attention economy" and the desire for fame.
+Other Dystopian and Related Literature: Lex states that it is often useful to read works of "over-the-top dystopian variety" to better understand the real world and destructive paths humanity might take.
+He includes:
+• 1984.
+• Animal Farm.
+• Brave New World.
+• The Plague by Albert Camus.

 # Videos
 - [Blockchain and Money](https://ocw.mit.edu/courses/15-s12-blockchain-and-money-fall-2018/)